-With two decades of litigation experience, Molly Moriarty Lane defends clients in class action lawsuits in the healthcare, retail, technology, and financial sectors, with a particular emphasis on advising health insurers in US federal and California state courts.
+With two decades of litigation experience, Molly Moriarty Lane defends clients in class action lawsuits in the healthcare, retail, technology, automotive, and financial sectors, with a particular emphasis on advising health insurers in US federal and California state courts.
 She also handles general commercial dispute litigation in these industries.
 Co-chair of the firm’s class action litigation practice, she counsels clients in every stage of the litigation cycle.

 Representing clients extensively in Northern and Southern California courts, Molly has handled more than 30 class action lawsuits nationwide.
 Her statewide reputation as a top litigator earned her a 2013 CLAY Award from California Lawyer.

 In the healthcare arena, Molly counsels health plans, health insurers, prescription benefit management companies, providers, and related entities in consumer and unfair competition class actions, policy rescission actions, pharmaceutical litigation, claims for bad faith denial of benefits, and general commercial disputes, among other matters.
 She is currently advising health insurance payors in eight separate cases—including five class actions—involving various claims relating to the implementation of “narrow networks,” a trending area of litigation in the wake of the passage of the US Affordable Care Act.
 She also lectures frequently on healthcare issues, particularly trends in litigation under the Affordable Care Act.

 She counsels retail, technology, and financial institutions clients in class and individual actions alleging claims for breach of contract, antitrust violations, unfair competition, defamation, trade secret theft, business torts, and copyright violations.
 She offers her clients deep knowledge of California’s Unfair Competition Law including Business and Professions codes 17200 and 17500 and the California Consumer Legal Remedies Act.